 |New York Life|

 Although premium rates between companies vary, the most common factors used to underwrite a policy – age, health, medical history, and lifestyle – are the same.
-However, a cheap quote is not the reason you should choose a company.
+Though do not allow health issues, such as diabetes, hinder you from seeking a great life insurance policy.
+However, a cheap quote is not the only reason you should choose a company.

-Choosing a life policy, whether it is term, whole, universal, or variable coverage, based on its premiums is a huge mistake.
+Choosing a life policy, whether it is term, whole, universal, or variable coverage, based strictly on its premiums is a huge mistake.
 To find the top life insurance companies, the other factors you should consider include:

 - the type of policy you are buying,